chickentenderpubsub/clubpubdashboard/README.md

 This project is **not affiliated with or endorsed by Publix Super Markets, Inc.**

 The dashboard itself contains **no embedded data** from Publix systems or communications.
-It is a standalone tool designed to work with **manually created data files** based on weekly store-level engagement emails.
+It is a standalone tool designed to work with **manually created data files**.

 All data used in the dashboard is input manually by the user, and the dashboard performs all processing locally. **No customer data, employee records, internal systems, or confidential information are stored or shared.**